There are three government agencies that work with refugees. Each agency has different roles and responsibilities:

 - they believe you will not follow immigration laws.

-If you are put in jail, you have the right to a lawyer or legal representative.
-There will be a hearing about letting you out of jail.
+If you are put in a detention centre, you have the right to a lawyer or legal representative.
+There will be regular hearings to review your detention and decide if you can be released.

 Role of the IRB